 - Our facilities and equipment are inspected regularly to assure compliance with all of these codes.

 All of our guides carry current certified food-handlers permits.
 All of our guides are certified to the level of Wilderness First Responder (WFR) or Emergency Medical Technician (EMT).
-Both of these certifications emphasize sanitation as the key to prevention of communicable diseases.
+Both of these certifications emphasize sanitation as the key to the prevention of communicable diseases.

 We operate in an open-air environment.
 Any airborne contaminants dissipate much more easily than in a confined space.
 Our entire group sizes are limited to no more than a maximum of 32 persons on every launch (including the crew operating the trip).
 The group with whom you will travel is mostly isolated from other groups on the river.
 Interactions with other groups are very limited and unlikely over the course of your trip.